 We have shared more about the premium version of MonsterInsights in our MonsterInsights review.
 You can check the article for more information.

-First, you will need to purchase the premium version of MonsterInsights.
-From the version of 7.14 MonsterInsights comes with the speed report feature.
+First, you will need to purchase the premium version of MonsterInsights for the site speed report feature.

-We highly recommend you purchase any of their premium plans.
+We highly recommend you purchase their premium membership, as they offer more incredible feature.
 If you check their pricing page, you could see three premium pricing options.

 - Plus – $99.50/ year